hasibzunair/fifa-demo/README.md

 ## Acknowledgements

-This inference codebase is modified from https://github.com/levindabhi/ACGPN to run custom models based on [ACGPN](https://arxiv.org/abs/2003.05863), for example a Residual ACGPN!
+This inference codebase is modified from https://github.com/levindabhi/ACGPN to run custom models.
 The human parser and segmentation models are from https://github.com/hasibzunair/Self-Correction-Human-Parsing-for-ACGPN and https://github.com/hasibzunair/U-2-Net.